 All in all, with the flash and zing being demonstrated in cloud products, PeopleSoft is still a player and well received by its users.
 The ability for users to access paychecks, update emergency contacts, and complete onboarding tasks on a phone or tablet reflects well on an organization.
 Employees can be impressed that an established organization understands the need to be current with the times, while still maintaining the control and ability to tailor data to meet unique organizational needs.

 PeopleSoft Fluid UI is worth the investment and Sierra-Cedar has continued success in implementing it.
-Reach out today for a demonstration or join Jenny for her upcoming webinar, PeopleSoft Fluid UI Delivers a Modern User Experience on March 13, 2018!
+Reach out today for a demonstration or view Jenny’s March 13, 2018 webinar, PeopleSoft Fluid UI Delivers a Modern User Experience!